 Demandbase’s platform offers built-in account-based advertising and retargeting with major ad networks.
 These ads target your ABM segments for a personalized experience and a tighter sales funnel.
 The marketing capabilities include account-aware website personalization for site pages that meet each lead/account at their appropriate buying stage.
 The Demand Graph feature builds a complete map of all accounts and their contacts (customers, vendors, investments, etc.) to help you understand company relationships and specific lead needs.
 Demandbase is the only software on this list to offer industry-specific solutions (for financial services, manufacturing, healthcare, and software/technology).

-Azalead is great for the sales team that never sleeps: the platform monitors your website to update you on lead behavior, and it sends instant, scored notifications when prospects engage with your content.
+Formerly Azalead, Jabmo is great for the sales team that never sleeps: the platform monitors your website to update you on lead behavior, and it sends instant, scored notifications when prospects engage with your content.
 When a lead is hot, your team can connect them with more targeted content that or even a phone call.
-Azalead catalogs and analyzes IP addresses, cookies, and behavioral data, then uses these to automatically build target account lists.
+Jabmo catalogs and analyzes IP addresses, cookies, and behavioral data, then uses these to automatically build target account lists.
 You won’t waste money on wide-net ads or retargeting, since content is only served to those accounts that are likely to convert.
-Similar to Engagio, Demandbase, and Terminus, Azalead provides built-in account-level analytics to help your teams track the impact of their campaigns.
+Similar to Engagio, Demandbase, and Terminus, Jabmo provides built-in account-level analytics to help your teams track the impact of their campaigns.

 * * *